gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-scale.md

 Scaling is just as <a href="webgl-2d-translation.html">easy as translation</a>.
 <!--more-->
 We multiply the position by our desired scale.
-Here's are the changes from our <a href="webgl-2d-rotation.html">previous sample</a>.
+Here are the changes from our <a href="webgl-2d-rotation.html">previous sample</a>.

 <pre class="prettyprint showlinemods">
 &lt;script id="2d-vertex-shader" type="x-shader/x-vertex"&gt;